-In the "first phase," while continuously filling the SMR hard disk drive 1 with data, the read/write head 8 performs short seeks to nearby tracks 3, which correspond approximately to the track-to-track seek time of a conventional hard disk drive (non-SMR), that is, the settle-time may dominate.
-In the middle of each band 21 the distance from track 3 to track 3 is even shorter, due to the overlapping data tracks 20 on the guard track 14.
+In the "first phase," while continuously filling the SMR 45 hard disk drive 1 with data, the read/write head 8 performs short seeks to nearby tracks 3, which correspond approximately to the track-to-track seek time of a conventional hard disk drive (non-SMR), that is, the settle-time may dominate.
+In the middle of each band 21 the distance from track 3 to 50 track 3 is even shorter, due to the overlapping data tracks 20 on the guard track 14.
 Typically, no read-modify-write is required during the "first phase" (e.g., up to a fill level of 60%).
-Even if existing data are updated (e.g., random write operations) no write amplification may occur, since the data tracks 20 do not overlap.
-Thus, in the "first phase," the characteristics and performance of the SMR hard disk 35 drive 1 may correspond to that of a conventional hard disk drive (non-SMR).
+Even if existing data are updated (e.g., random write operations) no write amplification may occur, since the data 55 3 of each band 21 are assigned to the first address subset 23. tracks 20 do not overlap.
+Thus, in the "first phase," the characteristics and performance of the SMR hard disk drive 1 may correspond to that of a conventional hard disk drive (nonavailable tracks 3 per band 21 are taken, as indicated in the "Taken" column.
+It can be seen that the second address subset 23 (i.e., "second phase") is assigned to a dedicated selection of tracks 3 that are chosen in such a way that from the still unused tracks 3 those two tracks 3 are selected per band 21 that are located as close as possible to the guard track 14.
+This is done to reduce the write amplification.
+When adding new data, it may be sufficient to perform a read-modify-write operation for a single track 3 (the innermost track 3 adjacent to the guard track 14).

-When 60% of the tracks 3 on all disk surfaces 2 are taken, substantially all LBA addresses of the first address subset 23 may be assigned to stored data, and the end of the "first phase" is reached.
+When 60% of the tracks 3 on all disk surfaces 2 are taken, 60 substantially all LBA addresses of the first address subset 23 may be assigned to stored data, and the end of the "first phase" is reached.
 At the start of the "second phase" the read/write heads 8 may switch back to the first disk surface 2.